pluto/caratls/README.md

 let tee_tls_stream = tee_tls_connector.connect(tls_stream).await?;
 ```

-The `tls_stream` in both cases is already an outer TLS connection (e.g., from Let's Encrypt) which then encapsulates the secure TEE-backed inner TLS connection.
+The `tls_stream` in both cases is already an outer TLS connection (e.g., from Let's Encrypt) which then encapsulates the secure TEE-bootstrapped inner TLS connection.

 ## Development